 Have you read Neural Correlates of Reactivation and Retrieval-Induced Distortion Published in the Journal of Neuroscience?
 No?
 It's a real page-turner.

 The results of the study demonstrate that memory recall is actually quite dependent on the current state of your mind and emotions.
 It's surprisingly untrustworthy as exact replicas of the facts.

 Modern neuroscience has demonstrated that all memories are recreations of the ideas and senses that you experienced in the past but using the brain of the present.

 Think of it this way (compare and contrast in action):

 When you take a voltage measurement with a digital, data logging multimeter, what is happening?

-Once the voltage gets to the meter, the meter can “measure” the voltage but does the internal electronics display the voltage?
+Once the voltage gets to the meter, the meter can “measure” the voltage, but do the internal electronics display the voltage?
 No, the display actually shows it in a way that makes sense to us.

 If the meter stores the measurement, is it stored in the display?

 No, the measurement is stored in memory as a bunch of zeros and ones and can be recalled later and reconstructed into a display later using software designed to make sense of those zeros and ones, therefore, replicating the result.